 Alava Ancestral House

 There are 28 well preserved and beautiful ancestral houses in Pila.
 Alava is as lovely on the inside as from outside.
-Located few steps from the Pila Municipal Building, this ancestral house is really hard to miss.
+Located a few steps from the Pila Municipal Building, this ancestral house is really hard to miss.
 Incredible detailing is evident in the outer woodwork as well as the inner walls.
 After a walk through town, it’s nice to enjoy the coolness inside the high-ceilinged ancestral homes of the past.

 The farm resort was full of Mango Trees overlooking a beautiful rice field.
-For lunch, we had Grilled Pork, Lumpiang Ubod, Kare-Kare and Ginataang Hipon sa Kamyas.
+For lunch, we had Grilled Pork, Lumpiang Ubod, Kare-Kare, and Ginataang Hipon sa Kamyas.